pbuckner/x-plane_plugins/XPython/docs/source/usage/pip.rst

 PIP is a Python Package Installer.
 Python, from python.org, includes a large number of libraries to support most activities.

+.. note:: If you're just trying to use this plugin don't worry about
+          this feature: it is useful for developers looking to install non-standard libraries for more advanced functionality.
+You *may* be instructed to use **pip** once, if you install such an advanced plugin.

 When you run third-party python plugins, those plugins may require libraries not included with the base python installation.
 If that's the case, you can install them using PIP. [#F1]_